Certified Nursing Assistant Programs in Tennessee: Find CNA Classes Near You

 In Tennessee, your CNA license is valid for 2 years.
 To renew your license, you must complete at least 8 hours of work in a state-approved facility during the 24-month certification period.
 The renewal process must be done a month before the license’s expiration date to avoid any lapses in certification.

 Staying up-to-date with your CNA license renewal is crucial to maintaining your ability to work as a nursing assistant in Tennessee.
-By meeting the work hour requirements and renewing your license on time, you can continue providing quality care to patients in need.

 CNA Salary and Job Outlook in Tennessee